sujin1406/study-of-basic-gates/README.md

 Program for logic gates and verify its truth table in quartus using Verilog programming

+Edit this exp according to ur praticals. then give commit changes. pls read what i type here

  Developed by: RegisterNumber:

 **Logic symbol & Truthtable**